Weird technology in my world—

 Currently (pun intended), I own a 2024 Prius Prime plug-in Hybrid.

 Soon after buying this, I found it flashing warning messages I wasn’t aware existed.
-My car has criticized my posture, telling me to “Sit Up!” and reminded me to pay attention by flashing “Driver Inattention Detected” on the main screen.
+My car has criticized my posture, telling me to “Sit Up!” and reminding me to pay attention by flashing “Driver Inattention Detected” on the main screen.
 That’s fine.
 It only told me to sit up once.
-And it has slowed down on reminding me to pay attention, so I guess I must be paying better attention, or at least getting better at looking around while keeping my head forward.
+It has slowed down on reminding me to pay attention.
+I guess I must be paying better attention.
+At least, I am getting better at looking around while keeping my head forward.

 This was different.

-I was driving home through town in the center lane of three lanes.
+I was driving home through town, in the center lane of three.
 A huge four-wheel pickup was in front of me at a red light.
-When the light turned green, in the space of one block, he went to the left lane, crossed to the right lane, and back to the left again, eventually turning left.
+When the light turned green, he moved to the left lane in the space of one block.
+He then crossed to the right lane and returned to the left.
+He eventually turned left.

 I said aloud, “What the heck are you doing?” or words to that effect.